-Membership Remit Key Matters Considered Mike Brown (Chair), one NED, and the CEO.
+Mike Brown (Chair), one NED, and the CEO.

+Remit

 The purpose of the Committee is to advise on financial matters and budgeting.
 The Committee's primary focus shall be on the annual budget and business plan, but it may also advise on financial performance, business planning and financial strategy.

-2024/25 Budget &amp; Draft Business Plan
+2024/25 Budget and Draft Business Plan

-Health, Safety Wellbeing & Sustainability Committee
+Health, Safety Wellbeing and Sustainability Committee

+Stephen Duckworth (Chair) and four other Members, the majority of who are NEDs.

+Remit

-Membership Remit Key Matters Considered Stephen Duckworth (Chair) and four other Members, the majority of who are NEDs.
-The purpose of the Committee is to assist and advise the Board in its consid- eration of Health, Safety, Wellbeing and Sustainability (HSWS) matters.
+The purpose of the Committee is to assist and advise the Board in its consideration of Health, Safety, Wellbeing and Sustainability (HSWS) matters.
 This includes oversight, and periodic review of, the Company's HSWS policies, strategy, procedures, risks (and mitigation strategies) and assessing the Company's performance and compliance.

+- Health and Safety Critical Risks

+- Health and Safety Performance Metrics

+- Health and Safety Training

+- Social Value Strategy

+- Sustainability updates

-Health &amp; Safety Critical Risks Health &amp; Safety Performance Metrics Health &amp; Safety Training Social Value Strategy Sustainability updates Mental Health &amp; the Positive Mental Health Ambassador Network
+- Mental Health and the Positive Mental Health Ambassador Network